On the Satisfaction Probabilities of $k$-CNF Formulas: Introduction

+As a final algorithmic contribution, we present and analyze a conceptually very different algorithm, namely a \emph{gap size oblivious} algorithm, meaning that unlike all other known algorithms (including that of Akmal and Williams and also the earlier-mentioned approximation algorithms) one can run the algorithm without knowing the size of the spectral gap.
+This makes it especially appealing for practical implementations.

-Third, we apply the developed theory to~$k\Lang{sat-prob}_{> \delta}$; a problem whose complexity is somewhat more, well, complex than that of $k\Lang{sat-prob}_{\ge \delta}$.
-It turns out that a complete classification of the complexity for all values of $k$ and~$\delta$ is possible in the form of a trichotomy:
+The \emph{third main contribution} is to apply the developed theory to~$k\Lang{sat-pr}_{> p}$; a problem whose complexity is somewhat more, well, complex than that of $k\Lang{sat-pr}_{\ge p}$.
+We establish a complete classification of the complexity for all $k$ and~$p$ in the form of a trichotomy:

-\begin{theorem}[Spectral Trichotomy Theorem] Let $k \ge 1$ and $\delta \in [0,1]$ be a real number.
-Then $k\Lang{sat-prob}_{> \delta}$ is $\Class{NP}$-complete or $\Class{NL}$-complete or lies in $\Class{AC}^0$. \end{theorem}
+\begin{theorem}[Spectral Trichotomy Theorem] Let $k \ge 1$ and $p \in [0,1]$ be a real number.
+Then $k\Lang{sat-pr}_{> p}$ is $\Class{NP}$-complete or $\Class{NL}$-complete or lies in $\Class{AC}^0$. \end{theorem}